Skip to content

 The admissibility of deposition transcripts may be contested when the deponent (or the person being deposed) can testify in court.
 The Federal Rules of Civil Procedure provide that deposition testimony may be used as evidence if the witness is unavailable due to circumstances mentioned in the previous sections.

 However, relying on the deposition transcript becomes less necessary if the witness can provide live testimony.
-Live testimony is generally favored, as it lets legal professionals assess the witness’s credibility firsthand.
-Also, in-person questioning enables counsel to clarify the statements to understand the evidence better.
+Live testimony is generally preferred because it allows legal professionals to evaluate a witness’ credibility firsthand.
+Furthermore, it will enable opportunities for clarification to understand the evidence better.

 The hearsay rule—a cornerstone of the American legal system—bars the admission of out-of-court statements offered to prove the truth.
-Deposition transcripts containing testimony given under oath outside the courtroom are subject to this rule and may be considered inadmissible absent an applicable exception.
+All deposition transcripts holding testimony given under oath outside the courtroom are subjected to the hearsay rule and may be considered inadmissible unless an exception applies.

 Rule 804(b)(1) of the Federal Rules of Evidence allows the admission of “former testimony” when the witness is unavailable, and the party against whoever the testimony is offered had a similar motive to develop the testimony through cross-examination.